ElleNajt/CuratedRepository/README.md

    b.
 For connected partitions: https://github.com/LorenzoNajt/TinyProjects/blob/master/ConnectedPartitionSampling/BDD/Flats.py

    (Note: These were extremely finicky to code correctly.
-I ended up validating them against OEIS, but I'd like to find a better system if I have to program something similar in the future.)
+I ended up validating them against OEIS, but I'd like to find a better system if I have to program something similar in the future.
+In general it would be better to use Graphillion for this exact task.)

 2. Rejection sampling to get connected graph partitions: https://github.com/LorenzoNajt/TinyProjects/blob/master/ConnectedPartitionSampling/BDD/Fast_Rejection_sampling.py